 Summer 2026 in Paris

+Paris, one of the oldest and most fascinating cities in the world, has fired the imagination of artists, writers, and students for centuries.
 La “Ville Lumière,” Paris is home to countless museums, cafés, and medieval streets that wind around contemporary architecture.
 A city à decouvrir, Paris is an invitation to experience all the world’s cultures while maintaining a proud and distinctly French feeling.
 Picture yourself spending a summer studying in the “City of Light,” the “museum without walls,” immersed in history and surrounded by some of the world’s finest art, architecture, and music.
 As a participant in the Paris Study Abroad Program, you won’t have to imagine these things—you can live them.
 The “Capital of the World” is your classroom as you study history where it was made, attend theater and music performances by world-renowned companies and ensembles, write in parks and cafés where Fitzgerald and Hemingway wrote, and learn French immersed in the language.
-Paris offers all of this and more as part of this study abroad program.
+Paris offers all of this and more as part of the study abroad program.

 • GEOG 1101 Introduction to Human Geography: Shining a Light on the World from the City of Light